NVIDIA/NVFlare/docs/user_guide/dashboard_ui.rst

 and then download startup kits for each client site after it is approved.

-Finally, the ``Project Admin`` or project administrator is responsible for overall site management from setting up the project to approving the users and client sites after inviting users to sign up.
+Finally, the ``Project Admin`` or project administrator is responsible for overall site management from setting up the project to approving the users and client sites after inviting users to sign up (for details on how the project administrator can set up the site, see :ref:`dashboard_api`).
 The ``Project Admin`` can also download startup kits for the server(s) and overseer (if :ref:`HA mode <high_availability>` is enabled).

 Member and Lead User Experience